 Apremilast is an anti-inflammatory drug that targets TNF-α activity, among others.
 It effectively treats scalp and nail psoriasis and psoriatic arthritis.
 Its side effects are minor and include an upset stomach and vulnerability to upper respiratory infections.

 Remission of severe psoriasis is possible with systemic therapy.
 However, your doctor may lower the dose, use combined regimens or shorten the treatment course to reduce collateral organ damage.

 Biological Response Modifiers

-Biologics are drugs extracted or synthesized from biological sources.
-They are reserved for severe psoriasis cases that do not respond to other interventions.
+Biologics comprise a special class of systemic psoriasis drugs.
+They are extracted or synthesized from biological sources and reserved for severe psoriasis unresponsive to other interventions.
 They block T-cell activation, TNF-α’s effects and other inflammatory mechanisms.
-Agents in this class include secukinumab, ustekinumab, infliximab, etanercept, etc.
+Agents in this class include the injectables secukinumab, ustekinumab, infliximab, etanercept, etc.

 Immunosuppression is the main outcome of biologic therapy.
 Before starting patients on these medications, they must first be tested for HIV and opportunistic infections like tuberculosis and blood-borne hepatitis.
 Patients must avoid live vaccines while on this type of treatment.